nielsmde/notebook-extensions/README.md

     ./INSTALL all

 to install all extensions.
-To install only single extensions names can be given:
+To install only some, extension names can be given:

     ./INSTALL slides tableofcontents